lennard134/TicketToRideLAMAS/index.md

 #### Shortest route
 Agents will always claim connections on the shortest path between the cities on the route cards.
 We will use Uniform Cost Search (UCS) to find the shortest route between two cities on a route card.
+Calculating the shortest route only uses the information given by the board, which is available to all agents.
+Individual agent's hands are not considered as it will add unwanted uncertainty.
 Here the number of trains that is needed to claim a connection are the edge costs.
 As it can happen that two options for claiming a connection are equally optimal, we choose that the agent will claim the connection on the route that is worth most points.
 If the number of points are equal as well, we will perform a random choice.